-abundant coal resources, and the state's low energy costs are among our most compelling competitive advantages when recruiting new businesses.
-Kentucky's industrial electric power costs ranked fourth lowest in the nation as of March 2016 while the average retail price for residential customers was the seventh lowest in the country.
+for its abundant coal resources, and the state's low energy costs are among our most compelling competitive advantages when recruiting new businesses.
+According to the Energy Information Administration, Kentucky's average industrial electric power costs ranked 10th lowest in the nation as of January 2017 while the average retail price for residential customers was the 9th lowest in the country.
 Low utility rates attract jobs and investment to the Commonwealth and help offset our less competitive business elements.
 We must protect our energy rates from overbearing federal regulations, fuel mandates and tax policy changes that will raise rates and neutralize Kentucky's competitive energy prices.
 Consideration should be given to exempting energy costs for manufacturers from any local option sales tax adopted by voters.

-HEALTH CARE.
-Many areas of Kentucky are underserved by health care professionals, contributing to poor access and higher medical costs for Kentucky's citizens.
+Health Care.
+Many areas of Kentucky are underserved by health care professionals, contributing to poor access and higher medical costs for residents.
 Kentucky lacks sufficient numbers of physician specialists, nurses, physician's assistants, pharmacists, dentists, mental health professionals and allied health personnel.
 This lack of skilled professionals contributes to fewer regular check-ups, poorer health and higher costs to the medical system over the long term.
 Addressing this situation can help increase employment and simultaneously contribute to a healthier Kentucky.
 To help address this need, the Chamber supports a comprehensive state strategy to increase the number of health care professionals trained in Kentucky as well as innovative approaches to encourage them to practice here.
+Manufacturing Sector.